Skip to main content

 What 10 items would you add to your digital ‘time capsule’ for this year?

-• Did you objects will not be handed down between generations, but they still have meaning.
+• Are there objects that will not be handed down, but they still have a sentimental meaning?

 • Children’s clothes that no longer fit, old toys and school projects that can’t be kept.